PRIArobotics/HedgehogIDE/docs/plugins.md

 ## SDKs
 For security reasons, plugins run (as normal user programs also do) in an sandboxed environment.
 The only way for plugins to interact with Hedgehog IDE and its components is via so-called SDKs.
 Data passed between the IDE and the sandboxed plugin is serialized by the browser using the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), so, for example, instances of classes will preserve their properties, but not their prototypes.

 Every SDK enables interaction with a specific aspect of the IDE.
-The following SDK modules are currently available:
+The following SDK modules are currently available and documented [here](./sdk):

 - `misc`: general IDE functionality
 - `hedgehog`: control simulated robots; this is intended for user programs, but is also available for plugins